Explosives-laden boat hits fuel ship at Saudi port, ministry says | Headlines

 The United Kingdom Maritime Trade Operations said on its website that Jeddah port had reopened after closing following the incident.
 "These acts of terrorism and vandalism, directed against vital installations, go beyond the Kingdom and its vital facilities, to the security and stability of energy supplies to the world and the global economy," the ministry spokesman said.

+Saudi Arabia last month blamed Yemen's Iran-aligned Houthi movement for a "projectile attack" on a petroleum products distribution plant in Jeddah and for a foiled attack involving explosive-laden boats that caused a limited fire near a floating platform belonging to the Jazan oil products terminal.
+A U.S. official, speaking on the condition of anonymity, said that the United States did not have a firm attribution on who was responsible for Monday's incident.

+The official said that it was further north than other incidents but initial suspicions fell on the Houthis.
 The BW Rhine, owned and operated by Hafnia, is a Singapore-flagged tanker with capacity to carry 60,000-80,000 tonnes of light and middle distillate oil products, according to Hafnia and shipping data on Refinitiv.
-The tanker loaded about 60,000 tonnes of gasoline from Yanbu port on Dec.
-6, the data showed.
-It is currently 84% full, according to its draft.

-"It is possible that some oil has escaped from the vessel, but this has not been confirmed and instrumentation currently indicates that oil levels on board are at the same level as before the incident," Hafnia said.